chinesedfan/codejam/2022/kickstart/README.md

 For segments start from position i, we should find the largest right position where minimum prefix sum in range is not less than the prefix sum of [1, i - 1].
 To calculate the sum of these segments, we can use prefix sum of prefix sum, and minus the part of [0, i-1].
 Note the answer of set 2, O(N^3 * A_i), needs BigInt.

 #### Problem D. Cute Little Butterfly

+### Round H

+#### Problem A. Running in Circles

+Maintain the current position and last direction.
+Be careful with cases that the current position is 0.

+#### Problem B. Magical Well Of Lilies

+Use DP to calculate.
+Toss 1 coin once, or 4 coins once and 2 coins several times.

+#### Problem C. Electricity

+Find the largest connected component.
+BFS from every vertice to pass set 1.
+If cache results, we can pass set 2.

+#### Problem D. Level Design